nikhilshakohi/diary/README.md

 Firebase as back-end,
 Material-UI for styling.

+Features:
   Email and Google authentications through Firebase.
+  Editing and deleting of content.
+  Dark Theme and Light theme toggle.